Prospective Students

 - There will be a weekly meeting, which is typically online and one-on-one.

-- New things you learn;
+- New techniques you learn;

 - New papers and/or related content you read;